Select Page

 The division of Berlin

-The division of Berlin into East and West was a direct consequence of the escalating tensions between the Soviet Union and the Western Allies.
-The eastern part of Berlin, occupied by the Soviet Union, became the capital of the German Democratic Republic (GDR), commonly referred to as East Germany.
+Post WWII the separation of Berlin into East and West Berlin was mainly caused by threat posing from Soviet Union to western allies.
+While the eastern part of Berlin was occupied by the Soviet Union it became the capital of the German Democratic Republic (GDR), more familiarly known as East Germany.

 Location of East Berlin

-East Berlin lies in the northeastern part of Germany.
-It is situated entirely within the state of Brandenburg and borders the states of Mecklenburg-Vorpommern to the north, Saxony-Anhalt to the west, and Saxony to the south.
+East Berlin is situated in northeastern of Germany.
+It is located wholly in the federal state of Brandenburg and touches the states of Mecklenburg-Vorpommern in the north, Saxony-Anhalt in the west, and Saxony in the south.

 Significance of East Berlin

-• Museum Island: A UNESCO World Heritage site known for its impressive collection of museums and cultural institutions.
+Museum Island: A World Heritage site that hosts numerous museums and culture related centres.

 Reunification of Berlin